rgarber11/YetAnotherAudiobookConverterScript/README.md

                         Set location for cuesheet file to read for chapter data.
 Only works if the input is a singular file.
   -I COVER, --cover COVER
                         Explicitly set final cover file.
 Will attempt to autodiscover cover if not set.
+$ yaacs -a ~/Audiobooks -x # Automatically detect all audiobooks (folders with no subfolders containing audio files) in ~/Audiobooks and convert them.
+Delete after conversion.
+$ yaacs -i Warbreaker -m warbreaker.ffmeta -b 64k # Convert the audiobook within the Warbreaker folder at a bitrate of 64kbps.
+Use the warbreaker.ffmeta file for metadata, but still auto-detect chapters.
 ```